 “The security service will analyse data in an office capacity and the police will be looking at it from a witness and physical evidence point of view.
 The problem is the disconnect between the two methods.
 You need to use both together and have good communication between the two teams.
 You can look at surges in power usage, call and contact pattern analysis (who has been in contact with whom), cell site analysis research – that’s looking at where their mobile phones were when they used them to talk or text - and they will want to question friends and family.”

-David believes exhibits such as keys, in particular will be crucial.
+David believes exhibits such as keys, in particular will be crucial in this investigation.

 “In 7/7, we took all the locks out of any premises we knew that the suspects were connected to and we matched the keys they had to the locks.
 That way, we could find out if they had keys for premises we hadn’t yet found.
 It may sound simple, but when you've got hundreds of keys and locks, it becomes a crucial part of the investigation.”